3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_04/ruby/intro-to-ruby.md

 What are some different ways that you can loop in JavaScript?

+While there are plenty of ways to loop in Ruby, we're going to focus on 2 specific ways to write loops.

 ### .each is going to be your go to